giuliacencetti/Infection_pattern/README.md

   - SEIRe4v025: for Non-Markovian SEIR with tauI=1 and tauE=4
   - SEIRi4v025: for Non-Markovian SEIR with tauI=4 and tauE=1

 For the school dataset, use the *01_sistematic_simulation_altmodel-school.py* script specifically for the COVID model.

-To obtain the files needed to make the figures, use the script *02_extract_matrices.py*
+The results will be save in `SimResults/{DATASET}`, and will have custom format that includes several parameters of the model.

 ## Simple_model: